 Frank Churchill, Emma

 Poems and acrostic valentines, verses in which the first letters in the lines spelled out the beloved's name were also common.
 By the end of the century, printed cards began to replace written letters due to improvements in printing technology.
-Cards decorated with black and white pictures painted by factory workers began to be created in the early 1800s; by the end of the century, valentines were being made entirely by machine.
+Cards decorated with black and white pictures painted by factory workers began to be created in the early 1800s, and by the end of the century these cards were being made entirely by machine.
 In the 1840s, (soon after chocolate was popularised) machine made, mass market valentines became available.
 We must thank the Victorians for forming Valentines Day into much of what it is today.
-Recent statistics show that Valentine's day is the second most popular card sending holiday, with 1 billion valentines mailed world wide.
+Recent statistics show that Valentine's day is the second most popular card sending holiday, with 1 billion valentines mailed world wide!